FroggerHH/adguard-vpn-indicator/README.md

 > ⚠️ **Warning!**
 >
-> This project was vibe coded aka written by an AI.
+> This project was written with the help of AI.
 I don't know Go.
 The code was
 > created to solve a specific problem and might not follow all best
 > practices.